caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - DBScan

 * Build ML Algorithms using k-fold and gridsearch to predict home team winning, drawing or away team winning
+    - LabelEncoder
     - Standardize columns reduced the values of the metrics.
     - Compare results using SVM, LogisticRegression and RandomForestClassifier
         - Perfomed better when using more test size
         - K-fold cross validation increased the metrics
         - Oversampling using imblearn
+            - Utilized in the train part
-            - RandomForestClassifier performed better with more data
+            - Without oversampling was better
         - yellowbrick confusion matrix

 <a name="conclusion"></a>